SandieBleuets/MethodsForClassification/README.md

 # MethodsForClassification
 Introduction to the methods for classification - latex

-This contains alls file to generate my article dealing with the key concept of machine learning techniques for classification
+This contains all files to generate the article dealing with the key concepts of machine learning for classification